Scattering matrix and inclusive scattering matrix in algebraic quantum field theory: Algebraic approach to quantum theory

 In the standard exposition of quantum mechanics, the algebra of observables consists of operators acting on a (pre-) Hilbert space.
 Every vector $x$ having a unit norm specifies a state by the formula $\omega (A)= \bra Ax,x\ket$.
-(More generally, a density matrix $K$ defines a state $\omega (A)={\rm Tr} AK$.)
-This situation is in some sense universal: for every state $\omega$ on $\cA$ one can construct a preHilbert space $\cH$ and a representation of $\cA$ by operators on this space in such a way that the state $\omega$ corresponds to a vector $\Phi$ in this space; this vector is cyclic (i.e. every vector $x\in \cH$ has the form $x=A\Phi$ for $A\in \cA$).
-This construction is called GNS ( Gelfand-Naimark-Segal) construction.
-The operator corresponding to $A\in \cA$ will be denoted $\hat A$; for the algebra of these operators we use the notation ${\hat \cA}(\omega).$
+Sometimes we are using bra-ket notations, in these notations $\omega (A)=\bra x| A|x \ket.$ (More generally, a density matrix $K$ defines a state by the formula $\omega (A)={\rm Tr} AK$.)
+This situation is in some sense universal: for every state $\omega$ on $\cA$ one can construct a (pre-) Hilbert space $\cH$ and a representation of $\cA$ by operators on this space in such a way that the state $\omega$ corresponds to a vector in this space (GNS construction).

+To construct $\cH$ one defines inner product on $\cA$ by the formula $\bra A,B \ket=\omega (B^*A)$.
+The space $\cH$ can be obtained from $\cA$ by means of factorization with respect to zero vectors of this inner product.
+The inner product on $\cA$ descends to $\cH$, providing it with the structure of a pre-Hilbert space.
+The state $\omega$ is represented by a vector $\Phi$ of $\cH$ that corresponds to the unit element of $\cA$.
+An operator of multiplication from the left by an element $C\in \cA$ descends to an operator $\hat C$ acting on $\cH;$ this construction gives a representation of $\cA$ in the algebra of bounded operators on $\cH$.
+The algebra of operators of the form $\hat C$ where $C\in \cA$ will be denoted by $\hat {\cA}(\omega)$.
+(In our definition $\cH$ is a pre-Hilbert space; taking its completion we obtain a representation of $\cA$ by operators in Hilbert space $\bar {\cH}$.)

 Although every state of the algebra $\cA$ can be represented by a vector in Hilbert space, in general it is impossible to identify Hilbert spaces corresponding to different states.